In this guide we will learn how to install and configure MariaDB on FreeBSD.

 Run the security script:

-|
+| |

-|
+| |

 Testing MariaDB

-Now that mariadb is all set up and is running, we need to confirm that it can accept connections.
+Now that MariaDB is all set up and is running, we need to confirm that it can accept connections.

-To test, connect to mariadb with root user - mysql -h 127.0.0.1 -u root -p
+To test, connect to MariaDB with the root user - mariadb -h 127.0.0.1 -u root -p

 Output:

-|
+| |

-Check mariadb version:
+Check the MariaDB version:

-|
+| |

-tool, which is a client that lets you run administrative commands.
+For an additional check, you can try connecting to the database using the mariadb-admin tool (formerly mysqladmin), which is a client that lets you run administrative commands.
 For example, this command says to connect to MariaDB as root and return the version using the Unix socket:

-|
+| |

 You should receive output similar to this:

-|
+| |

 This means that MariaDB is up and running and that your user is able to authenticate successfully.